javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 }
 ```

-Then `new MyClass()` creates a new object with all the listed methods.
+Then use `new MyClass()` to create a new object with all the listed methods.

 The `constructor()` method is called automatically by `new`, so we can initialize the object there.